Aaalan-Zhang/Aaalan-Zhang/README.md

 *  🎓 I graduated with a BS in Data Science from Duke Kunshan University in Suzhou (Soochow, 苏州), China (and a BS from Duke University, good time in Durham, NC🍂).
 * 📖 Interested in exploring late modern period history, political economy, and public transportation.
 * 🏃 Frequent traveler✈️.
-Successfully spent less than 7 hours from my apartment in Pittsburgh to New Haven, CT.
+Successfully spent less than 7 hours from my apartment in PGH to NHV.
 Now trying to fly to PVD.
 * 🥲 Struggling to find a job.

 <!--